IceHe/lib/java/cmd/java.md

 - Enables the use of the **parallel scavenge garbage collector (also known as the throughput collector) to improve the performance of your application by leveraging multiple processors.**
 - By default, this option is disabled and the collector is chosen automatically based on the configuration of the machine and type of the JVM.
-    - If it’s enabled, then the `-XX:+UseParallelOldGC` option is automatically enabled, unless you explicitly disable it.
+    - If it's enabled, then the `-XX:+UseParallelOldGC` option is automatically enabled, unless you explicitly disable it.

 **`-XX:+UseParallelOldGC`**